mwhittaker/papers/papers/recht2011hogwild.md

 # [Hogwild!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent (2011)](https://scholar.google.com/scholar?cluster=15767443633562170558)
-Hogwild! is a lock-free algorithm that implements stochastic gradient descent on a multi-core machine.
+Hogwild! is a lock-free algorithm that implements sparse stochastic gradient descent on a multi-core machine.
 Sparsity is defined formally later, but intuitively if each step of a stochastic gradient descent only updates a small part of the weight vector, we say it is sparse.
 The authors also provide a theoretical analysis of Hogwild!.

 ## Sparse Separable Cost Functions
 Hogwild! performs stochastic gradient descent on cost functions $f: \reals^n